 Colleges and Universities in Bismarck, North Dakota

-With a population of over 100,000 people in the Bismarck-Mandan metropolitan area, Bismarck, North Dakota is home to five opportunities for higher education.
+With a population of over 100,000 people in the Bismarck-Mandan metropolitan area, Bismarck, North Dakota is home to four opportunities for higher education.
 These include:

 - Bismarck State College (BSC)